Web Technik

 My background

 For many years I was an IT manager at Midland Bank (now HSBC).
-I was involved in communications technology there and in a private capacity, being a home user of the now long defunct Prestel.
+I was involved in communications technology there and in a private capacity, being a home user of communications technology such as BBS (bulletin boards) and the now long defunct Prestel.
 When the internet became available outside the original academic and military userbase I was an early adopter.
-At that time internet filled a similar role to Prestel but far more versatile.
+At that time internet filled a similar role to BBS and Prestel but far more versatile.

 Our start in creating web sites

 I was experimenting with internet technologies before the WWW was “invented” as a result of Tim Berners-Lee’s creation of the web page building language HTML.
-Before that there were a raft of tools like ARCHIE, IRC, email, GOPHER, VERONICA, UseNet, FTP.
-Those still exist but several have almost fallen into disuse.
+Before that there was a raft of tools like ARCHIE, IRC, email, GOPHER, VERONICA, UseNet, FTP.
+Those still exist but many have fallen into disuse outside the technical community.

-Things improved immensely once the first credible web-browser Mosaic Netscape (later renamed Netscape Navigator), became available.
-Initially it was text-only, to view images the PC would need to open a separate image program but it was being rapidly enhanced with frequent new improved versions.
+Things improved immensely once the first credible web-browser, Mosaic Netscape (later renamed Netscape Navigator and is the origin of Firefox), became available.
+The first browsers were text-only, to view images the PC would need to open a separate image viewer program but it wasn’t long before improved versions were able to display images too.

-I created a simple web site for my wife’s then employer just as an exercise, they paid a small amount which we used to buy a domain name and some web-space.
+I created a simple web site for my wife’s then employer just as an exercise, they paid a small amount which we used to buy the domain name sheffield.co.uk and some web-space.

-My work at the bank was in related programming and communication technologies and we set up a working party of myself and representatives of the Bank’s data networks and IT security teams as we found we were all being asked about the internet and were keen to present a consistent set of responses.
+My work at the bank was in related programming and communication technologies.
+There we set up a working party in the Bank of myself with representatives of the Bank’s data networks and IT security teams as we found we were all being asked about the internet and were keen to present a consistent set of responses.

-Microsoft had seen the opportunities the internet was opening and initially attempted to respond with a proprietary competitor (code name Blackbird).
-That fell flat but their launch of IE (Internet Explorer) “legitimised” the internet in the eyes of business leaders although IE was also intended to destroy the competition.
-It was free (Netscape Navigator V2 cost about $50 per PC) and included additional proprietary features.
-As web developers Microsoft offered us free software to build web sites as long as they made use of the proprietary features and included the wording “Best viewed with Internet Explorer” (we declined).
-However Microsoft was seen as having endorsed the technology and businesses were now more inclined to take a positive view.
+Microsoft had seen the opportunities the internet was opening and initially attempted to respond with a proprietary and very expensive competitor (code name Blackbird).
+That fell flat but their launch of MSIE (MicroSoft Internet Explorer) “legitimised” the internet in the eyes of business leaders.
+MSIE was also intended to destroy the competition, it was free (at the time Netscape Navigator V2 cost about $50 per PC).
+MSIE included additional proprietary features, presumably to stymie competitors lacking those features.
+As web developers Microsoft offered us free software to build web sites as long as they made use of the proprietary features and included the wording “Best viewed with Internet Explorer”.
+We declined as we felt internet standards should be adhered to and proprietary features were an attempt at wresting control and damaging competitors.
+In any case the proprietary features were largely trivia (like the scrolling “marquee” HTML tag).
+In those days we had to test every web site we built with several different browsers to ensure the site worked consistently in all cases.

 When I told Wendy, my wife, always rather more entrepreneurial than me, she said “If you can make that much for a half-day’s work we need to be doing the same” and promptly set up a business.

-There were few organisations ready and able to spend £thousands on something they didn’t use or understand but still, in the early 1990s even charging £100 for a half-day’s effort was more than an experienced programmer would earn.
+There were few organisations ready and able to spend £thousands on something they didn’t use or understand but still, in the early 1990s even charging £100 for a half-day’s effort was more than a competent programmer would earn at the time.

 To use the internet back then you needed a PC, at a typical cost of around £1000, a modem (£200) and a software bundle (£100).
 The modem plugged into a phone socket, but many phones were hard-wired so you’d need BT to change to a socket.
-Dial-up modems that had been 9600 bits per second were being replaced by progressively faster technologies reaching 56kb by the end of the ’90s, even then a photo could take several seconds to download.
-My current broadband connection is 100,000 times faster than my 1993 modem and I can live-stream high definition video.
-Back then the number of websites globally was only in the low tens of thousands (now there are over a billion) and few businesses or consumers had the necessary equipment to view web sites.
+The earliest dial-up modems had download speeds of 300bps (bits per second – roughly 30 characters).
+By the 1990s speeds of 1200 or 2400bps were affordable and 9600bps available but expensive, the speed of change was fast reaching 56kb by the end of the ’90s, even then a photo could take several seconds to download.
+My current broadband connection is gigabit (1,000,000,000bps) that can download a 2 hour high definition video in half a minute.
+When we started the number of websites globally was only in the thousands (now there are over a billion) and few businesses or consumers had the necessary equipment to view web sites.

 We quickly found that my wife, with my technical assistance when not at my day job, and working from a spare bedroom was not enough.
 In 1996 we registered Web Technik Ltd having recruited Pauline then Sue to help.
-We’d moved into commercial office space and added more staff.
-As I was only involved occasionally for the more complex technical issues it was effectively an all-woman business, that was undeniably an advantage when trying to sell the concept to skeptical businessmen.
+We moved into commercial office space and added more staff.
+As I was only involved occasionally, just for the more complex technical issues, it was effectively an all-woman business, that was undeniably an advantage when trying to sell the concept to skeptical businessmen.

 Web Technik grew bigger.
-The business was progressing well, adding more staff and moving to a larger offices.
+The business was progressing well, adding more staff and moving to progressively larger offices.

 What went wrong

 We had responsibility dozens of client’s web sites.
-I ensured continuity of service for them by paying all my suppliers for up to a year ahead and there was cash in the bank in case of need.
-I had expected everyone to move away.
-Only 3 did in the first few months and I was continuing to provide ad-hoc support for the rest.
-I decided the best option was to put them them onto a more secure footing.
-I created another business to provide continuity of service and a basis on which I could charge for ongoing tasks.
-After a year nobody else had moved away.
+I ensured continuity of service for them by paying all my suppliers for up to a year ahead and there was still work coming in so we quickly had cash in the bank to continue operating.
+I had expected our clients to move away.
+Only 3 did in the first year and I was continuing to provide ad-hoc support for the rest.
+To put them them onto a more secure footing I created another business to provide continuity of service and a basis on which I could charge for ongoing tasks.
 I was concerned about those with ecommerce sites, with daily turnover into the £thousands.
 I felt it was unwise for them to be reliant on a one-person business so I helped them move to alternative providers.

 I continue to provide support, web hosting and domain name services under the auspices of lasertechnik.co.uk and still have customers dating back to the mid 1990s.
-I still get business referrals and continue to build web sites.
+I still get business referrals and occasionally build new web sites.
 My motivation is that I have a unique skill set based on a long career in IT and with the internet since the earliest days.
 For me, IT isn’t a job but a vocation.
 I get satisfaction from using my knowledge and experience.
-My customers benefit from my, perhaps unequalled, knowledge base and also with no employees or office space overheads, my charges are hard to beat.
+My customers benefit from my, perhaps unequalled, knowledge base and also with no employees or office space overheads, my charges are highly competitve.

 There have always been problems with web site designers.
 The “cost of entry” to becoming a web designer is virtually nothing, there are no meaningful qualifications, there’s free software and inexpensive hosting, you can run a business from a spare room.
 As a consequence there are now tens of thousands of individuals and businesses offering web services.
 Most have a very limited skill set and many quickly discover it’s too difficult and not very lucrative so they move on.
 Those who stay are seldom interested in the small-budget ongoing maintenance and support tasks just wanting the more lucrative new builds and redesigns.
-The result is many businesses at least disappointed with their designers at worst left completely in the lurch.
-I doubt there’s anyone else around in the UK who’s been creating and maintaining commercial web sites since the early 1990s but still actively involved.
-Several times in the past I’ve helped people who have found their website disappeared overnight, the designer cannot be contacted and he had both domain name and hosting in his own name.
+The result is that many businesses at least disappointed with their designers at worst left completely in the lurch.
+I doubt there are many others in the UK who’ve been creating and maintaining commercial web sites since the early 1990s and still actively involved.
+Several times in the past I’ve helped people who have found their website disappeared overnight, the designer had both domain name and hosting in his own name and he cannot be contacted.

 I can look after the ongoing needs of your web site so you can focus on your business